Sony A7R III versus Canon 5DS R

 The Sony Alpha A7R III and the Canon EOS 5DS R are two digital cameras that were revealed to the public, respectively, in October 2017 and February 2015.
 The A7R III is a mirrorless interchangeable lens camera, while the 5DS R is a DSLR.
 Both cameras are equipped with a full frame sensor.
 The Sony has a resolution of 42.2 megapixel, whereas the Canon provides 50.3 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A7R III and the Canon 5DS R. Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the A7R III – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Sony A7R III and the Canon 5DS R are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A7R III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5DS R is considerably larger (45 percent) than the Sony A7R III.
 Moreover, the 5DS R is substantially heavier (43 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.